Protest Hearings Database (Tax Code Sec. 41.13)

 Pursuant to Texas Attorney General Opinion OR2015-16025, and on the advice of counsel, the Runnels Central Appraisal District is no longer able to provide preliminary information regarding mineral accounts.

-The Runnels Central Appraisal District’s Appraisal Review Board (ARB) will meet on Wednesday, June 25th; Thursday, June 26th; and Friday, June 27th beginning at 8:30 a.m. in the office of the District at 505 Hutchings Avenue in Ballinger, Texas.
+The Runnels Central Appraisal District’s Board of Directors will meet on Wednesday, March 11, 2026, at 9:00 am in the office of the District at 505 Hutchings Avenue in Ballinger, Texas.
 Members of the public and taxing entities are welcome to attend the open session.
-Click here…
+Click here to view the meeting agenda.

 TRUTH IN TAXATION: Notice of Estimated Taxes